Graduate unemployment: Responses to criticism

-Graduate unemployment will be more likely to promote postgraduate school education.
+Graduate unemployment will be more likely to promote educational inflation.
 Half of graduates would like to consider attending postgraduate schools to enhance their ability to seek expert jobs.
 Government interventions are designed to alleviate graduate unemployment by encouraging young job seekers to "Go west, go down to where motherland and people are in greatest need."

 The China Youth Daily has reported that some graduates have worked for years in villages of Hainan, China's most southerly province.
 In 2003, the Communist Youth League recruited over 50,000 graduates to provide volunteer service in education, health care, agriculture, and cultural development in western provinces.
 As well as receiving a stipend, a State Council circular issued in 2005 promised the graduate volunteers preferential policies in civil service tests and graduate school entrance exams.
 Moreover, graduates had an opportunity to be self-employed as the Chinese government launched policies which were formulated to encourage college graduates to carve out their own future.
 However, many college graduates remain underemployed or unemployed even after completing their advanced degree.